r3muxd/MonoGame/Documentation/tutorials/CP_CustomParamProcs.md

 Description

-Descriptive text displayed when you select the property in the Properties window of XNA Game Studio.
+Descriptive text displayed when you select the property in the Properties window of the MonoGame Pipeline Tool.

 This completes the definition of the `SwitchCoordinateSystem` property.